ryanabx/simple-ssg/docs/templating.md

 # Templating

-Using templates in `smpl-ssg` is simple!
+Using templates in `simple-ssg` is simple!
 All you need to do is provide a `template.html` file in any directory of your documentation.

 > **NOTE:** A nested `template.html` will take priority over a parent folder's `template.html`